mahimabayla/Fashion-Recommendation/README.md

 	•	Content-Based Filtering: Implements algorithms such as numpy, tensorflow, keras, resnet50, globalmaxpool, os to recommend items based on product attributes.
 	•	Hybrid Model: Integrates the results of both collaborative and content-based approaches to generate more accurate recommendations.

-Installation
+Installation:-

     To set up and run the project locally, follow these steps:

 	1. Clone the Repository:
                 git clone https://github.com/yourusername/fashion-recommendation-system.git
         2. Install Dependencies:
                  Navigate to the project directory and install the required packages: cd fashion-recommendation-system
                  pip install -r requirements.txt
         3. Download and Prepare Data:
                  Follow the instructions in the data/ directory to download and prepare the datasets.
 	4. Run the Application:
                  python app.py

-Usage
+Usage:-

     Once the system is up and running, you can: